jon-harper/OmniBox/docs/assembly/cpu.md

 </figure>

 <figure markdown>
   <figcaption>4.
-(Not pictured) Connect the SPI cable to the Raspberry Pi.
-Make sure you double-check the pins are in the right position. <figcaption>
+(Not pictured) Connect the SPI cable to the Raspberry Pi GPIO headers.
+Double-check that the cable pins mate to correct the headers.<figcaption>
 </figure>

 <figure markdown>